 To enable Prometheus monitoring, you must add a metric API to the application containers to support this.
 For applications that don’t have their metric API, we use what is known as an Exporter.
-This utility reads the runtime metrics the app has already collected and exposed them on an HTTP endpoint.
+This utility reads the runtime metrics the app has already collected and exposes them on an HTTP endpoint.

-This is the operating system and application host data already being collected in the containers.
-To make these metrics available to Prometheus, you need to add an Exporter to the Docker Image.
-Many are using the Exporters for legacy applications, instead of changing the code to support Prometheus monitoring.
+This is the operating system and application host data already collected in the containers.
+To make these metrics available to Prometheus, add an Exporter to the Docker Image.
+Many use the Exporters for legacy applications instead of changing the code to support Prometheus monitoring.
 So essentially, what we are doing is exporting the statistics to a metric endpoint.